markusstocker/LaTeX101/README.md

 In this third hands-on, we look at creating slides and a poster for our article.

 There exist several document classes for creating slides.
 Here we will use `beamer`.
 The `.tex` file for the slides used to present our article at a conference will thus begin with

 ```
 \documentclass{beamer}
 ```

 There are several theme, color and font schemes available.
 Take a moment to [browser through the gallery](http://deic.uab.es/~iblanes/beamer_gallery/).
-You can load theme, color and font using the following commands in the preamble:
+You can load theme, color and font using the following commands in the preamble

 ```
 \usetheme{...}